What every parent should know about Crying It Out

 deprivation is one risk factor, but a crying baby also influences mom's

 mood a lot.
-Being able to comfort her baby (without feeling guilty!),
+Being able to comfort her baby (without being made to feel guilty!),

 makes a mom feel